slyrus/slyrus.github.com/_posts/2010-09-17-parsing-smiles-with-fnparse.md

 branch of fnparse is still rather limited.
 Fortunately, Joshua provides examples for parsing JSON files and clojure source files.
-The JSON example is fairly straightforward and is a great place to start, while the clojure example is a bit more complicated and makes heavy use of contexts.
+The JSON example is fairly straightforward and is a great place to start, while the clojure example is a bit more complicated and (until at recently, anyway) makes heavy use of contexts.
 More on contexts memontarily.

 Oh, heck, more on contexts now.
 Well, almost, first lets discuss the general structure of an fnaprse parser.
-For an LL parser we can use hound and the entry is a method called match. match takes the initial state of the parser, which includes the input which we are going to parse, and, optionally, other data, a "rule" to match to the input data, and optional functions to be called on success or failure.
+For an LL parser we can use hound and the entry is a method called match. match takes 1) the initial state of the parser, which includes the input which we are going to parse, and, optionally, other data, 2) a "rule" to match to the input data, and 3) optional functions to be called on success or failure.
 That's simple enough, but, clearly, that puts the hard work in the hands of the rules.
 What are rules?
 Well, here's where hound comes in to give us the infrsastructure for LL parsers.
 We can either